zechx/odin-recipes/README.md

 # odin-recipes
-The Odin Project html 1
+The Odin Project HTML Recipes

+Created a simple html recipe directory.
+Recipes and images created with AI so resuts are not guaranteed.